 This is where I come in, I want to give you the best chance of understanding and combating high cholesterol through fully factual information.
 I do the research so you don’t need to.

-Firstly, “Fat” is a word I don’t like because it often has a negative connotation as being overweight or obese.
+Firstly, “Fat” is a word I don’t like because it often has a negative connotation.
 Let’s look at some of the definitions of fat out there:

 - Fat: a natural oily substance occurring in animal bodies, especially when deposited as a layer under the skin or around certain organs.